B i o g r a p h y

 His academic credentials include a Doctor of Music degree (Honorary) from the State University of New York, a Master of Strategic Studies degree from the U.S. Army War College, a Master of Fine Arts degree in Music Education from Truman State University, and a Bachelor of Music Education degree from the State University of New York at Potsdam’s Crane School of Music.
 He also received that institution’s Minerva Award for lifetime professional achievement.
 His advanced leadership training at the U.S. Army War College and Command & General Staff College and professional experience have made him an expert on leadership and management of arts organizations.

 Colonel Palmatier has received numerous awards and recognitions.
 Military awards include the Army Distinguished Service Medal, three awards of the Legion of Merit, and seven Meritorious Service Medals.
 He was the first Army Music Officer to earn both Parachutist and Air Assault badges and earned the right to wear a Combat Service Identification Badge for service in El Salvador and Iraq.
 He served a term as a member of the Board of Directors of the American Bandmasters Association , is on the board of the John Philip Sousa Foundation, and is an Honorary Life Member and Past President of the North American Brass Band Association.
 He was named a Distinguished Member of the Regiment and received a Superior Lifetime Achievement Award from The Adjutant General’s Corps Regimental Association.
 He was inducted to the respective Halls of Fame by The Adjutant General’s Corps Regimental Association. the Truman State University Band, and the BH-BL Performing and Visual Arts.

-Colonel Palmatier and his wife Shirley reside in Evergreen, Colorado where they manage the Evergreen School of Ballet and spend time with the three cutest grandchildren in the world.
+Colonel Palmatier resides in Evergreen, Colorado where he manages the Evergreen School of Ballet and spends time with the three cutest grandchildren in the world.